Denny-Lin/DDK_build_the_kernel/README.md

 [    5.670742] bfe0: 00000000 00000000 00000000 00000000 00000013 00000000 <br/>
 [    5.671793] ---[ end Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0) ]--- &nbsp;

+## Issue
+end Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0) <br/>
+Because I do not build the root file system here. &nbsp;